 |Plain old carbon steel was a mix of the true phases iron (ferrite) and iron carbide (cementite), and thus a two phase material.
 When you quench it, you even get martensite as a kind of third metastable phase into the mix.
 So what is new about dual phase steel compared to good old two-phase carbon steel, possibly quenched?|

-should be, then you engineer it.
-The thinking part, by the way, is why I don't
+what your product should be, then you engineer it.
+The thinking part, by the way, is why I

 Let's think together.
 We want:

-"soft" ferrite grains with some hard martensite particles (about 20 %
+that contains contiguous "soft" ferrite grains with some hard martensite particles

 If you think about it long enough (plus doing a few calculations), you realize that you can achieve that by holding a low-concentration carbon steel in the a + g two-phase field for a while, i.e. below the A3 and above the A1 temperature.
 This process is called intercritical annealing and will get the steel close to equilibrium.
 You will have large ferrite grains and small interspersed austenite grains.
 Now cool down rather fast.
 Nothing much happens to the practically carbon-free ferrite but the austenite will transform almost completely to martensite if your thermal processing is right.

 This way of thinking first produced DP steel in the 70ties of the 20th century.
 The name "dual phase" goes back to a paper by Hayami and Furukawa in 1975, and the steel community adopted it ever since.
 "It refers to the two phases, ferrite and martensite, in the microstructure, although small amounts of bainite, pearlite and retained austenite may also be present", says Podromes Tsipouridis in his Ph.D. thesis.